Tetz Rosengaard: Biography

 Rosengaard belonged to a branch of the Rügen noble family Schlaweke that had settled on Zealand.
-He was the son of Tetz Rosengaard til Kværkeby (død c.
-1420) og Tale Jensdatter Qvitzow.
+He was the son of Tetz Rosengaard til Kværkeby (died c.1420) and Tale Jensdatter Qvitzow.
 The name Rosengaard stems from the manor of Rosengartenon on Rügen.
-The name was later transgerred to their Zealand fief Kværkeby as Rosengaard.
+The name was later transferred to their Zealand fief Kværkeby as Rosengaard.
 Many members of the Danish branch of the family were high-ranking clergymen or government officials.
 His brother Jens Tetzen was a knight.